 Some seniors have the option to buy a supplemental Medicare health insurance plan, also known as a Medigap policy, to cover some out-of-pocket costs.
 But even if it saves you more money than it costs you, a Medigap policy is still an expense in itself.

-How much this retirement expense costs: U.S. households led by someone who is age 65 or older spent $6,833 on health care in 2019, on average, according to the Bureau of Labor Statistics.
+How much this retirement expense costs: U.S. households led by someone who is age 65 or older spent $6,668 on health care in 2020, on average, according to the federal Bureau of Labor Statistics.

 2. Long-term care